SEO Website Redesign Checklist

 Costs, ROI, and Business Impact

 The cost of a website redesign can vary depending on the scope of the project, the complexity of the design, and the agency or freelancer you hire.
 A basic website redesign can cost anywhere from $5,000 to $15,000, while a more complex redesign can cost upwards of $30,000.
-However, the ROI of a well-executed website redesign can be significant.
-According to a Forrester report, a website redesign can increase conversion rates by an average of 25% Forrester Website Redesign ROI Report 2026.
-This can lead to increased sales, more leads, and a stronger brand presence.
+But here's what matters: the ROI of a well-executed website redesign can be substantial.
+Forrester's a website redesign can increase conversion rates by an average of 25% Forrester Website Redesign ROI Report 2026.
+That translates to increased sales, more leads, and a stronger brand presence.
 Gaazzeebo's custom software solutions, including website builds, are designed to deliver a strong ROI for SMBs.

 Key Insight: While a website redesign can be a significant investment, the potential ROI can be substantial, leading to increased sales, more leads, and a stronger brand presence.